sachipanda01/docusaurusdemo/my-website/docs/styleguide.md

 2. Do not use special characters and spaces, or capital letters in file names, directory names, branch names, and anything that generates a path.

 3. When creating or renaming a file or directory and it has more than one word in its name, use underscores (_) instead of spaces or dashes.
 For example, proper naming would be import_project/import_from_github.md.
-This applies to both image files and Markdown files.
+This applies to both image files and markdown files.

 4. For image files, do not exceed 100KB.

-5. Do not upload video files to the product repositories.
-Link or embed videos instead.
+5. Do not upload video files to the product repositories. link or embed videos instead.

 6. There are four main directories: `user`, `administration`, `api`, and `development`.